jcbsn/bubbly-buttons/README.md

 All of these are automatically set if left out or empty.

-The the HTML they look like this:
+The HTML looks like this:
 ```html
 <a href="#" class="bubbly-b"
    width=""